wavefrontHQ/docs/pages/doc/integrations_collectd_cassandra.md

 [Apache Cassandra](http://cassandra.apache.org/) is a popular, distributed, NoSQL database system.
 Since Cassandra uses JMX to export metrics, collectd depends on the [Java](https://collectd.org/wiki/index.php/Plugin:Java) and [GenericJMX](https://collectd.org/wiki/index.php/Plugin:GenericJMX) plugins in order to collect metrics from Cassandra.

-Tanzu Observability by Wavefront supports a built-in integration that gets data from Cassandra using Telegraf.
+Tanzu Observability supports a built-in integration that gets data from Cassandra using Telegraf.
 If you want to use collectd instead, follow the instructions on this page.

 ## Cassandra Set Up